James Boyd

 James is an associate lawyer in the class actions department.
 His practice is focused on class action litigation, including complex product liability and medical class actions.
 He summered and articled with Siskinds prior to his call to the Bar in 2019.

 James received his J.D. from Western University, where he was the recipient of numerous awards including the A.B.
 Siskind Scholarship for achieving the highest standing in the third year of the J.D. program.
 He was also part of two national championship-winning oral advocacy teams.
 He received the First Place Oralist award at the 2017 Willms & Shier Environmental Law Moot from a panel led by Supreme Court of Canada Justice Malcolm Rowe, and he coached Western to victory at the 2018 Warren K. Winkler Class Actions Moot.
-In recent years he has served as a lecturer at the Faculty of Law and coached teams from Western at various national moots, including at the Class Actions Moot, the Environmental Law Moot, and the Laskin Moot, Canada’s national bilingual moot in administrative and constitutional law.

 Prior to pursuing a legal career, James owned and operated a corporate video production company in Toronto for five years, worked in the finance division of Agriculture and Agri-Food Canada, and spent a year teaching English to 6th graders in Kuwait.
-He is proud parent of two girls.
+He is a proud parent of two girls.

 Other Languages